4 Powerful Plugins to Help You Monitor Your Website’s Uptime

 This is also where your site’s cache comes in.
 Caching means temporarily storing your website’s files in a user’s browser so it’s readily available next time they load your site.
 Your pages won’t have to load from scratch every time it’s accessed, resulting in a lot less memory being required to load and use your site.

-While WordPress doesn’t do this for you out of the box, there are many great plugins that can do this for you, including W3 Total Cache, WP Super Cache and WP Rocket, to name a few.
+While WordPress doesn’t do this for you out of the box, there are many great plugins that can do this for you, including our very own Hummingbird, W3 Total Cache, WP Super Cache and WP Rocket, to name a few.
 You can see our full review of these plugins in one of our other posts called The Top 3 WordPress Caching Plugins Compared and Choosing the Best One for Your Site.

 Similarly, reducing the file size of the images you use for your site also helps minimize the amount of memory you need to load your site for each visitor.
 This can be done with an image optimizing plugin such as our own WP Smush and WP Smush Pro plugins.

 3. Your Hosting Company Isn’t a Good Fit for Your Site

 Years ago, I used shared hosting since the sites I created were quite small and didn’t get a lot of traffic.
 I couldn’t justify spending more money on a VPS or dedicated server since my sites weren’t resource intensive.
 Eventually, my sites grew and the memory would be constantly exhausted, which meant my sites often went down.